patrickarlt/acetate-site/src/documentation/multiple-config-files.md

 }
 ```

-You can also require additional configurations directly from NPM.
+You can also require additional configurations directly from npm.

 ```js
 module.exports = function (acetate) {